 Handling devices with Azure AD registered state

 If your Windows 10 or newer domain joined devices are Azure AD registered to your tenant, it could lead to a dual state of hybrid Azure AD joined and Azure AD registered device.
 We recommend upgrading to Windows 10 1803 (with KB4489894 applied) or newer to automatically address this scenario.
 In pre-1803 releases, you'll need to remove the Azure AD registered state manually before enabling hybrid Azure AD join.
 In 1803 and above releases, the following changes have been made to avoid this dual state:

 - Any existing Azure AD registered state for a user would be automatically removed after the device is hybrid Azure AD joined and the same user logs in.
 For example, if User A had an Azure AD registered state on the device, the dual state for User A is cleaned up only when User A logs in to the device.
 If there are multiple users on the same device, the dual state is cleaned up individually when those users log in.
-After removing the Azure AD registered state, Windows 10 will unenroll the device from Intune or other MDM, if the enrollment happened as part of the Azure AD registration via auto-enrollment.
+After an admin removes the Azure AD registered state, Windows 10 will unenroll the device from Intune or other MDM, if the enrollment happened as part of the Azure AD registration via auto-enrollment.

 - Azure AD registered state on any local accounts on the device isn’t impacted by this change.
 Only applicable to domain accounts.
 Azure AD registered state on local accounts isn't removed automatically even after user logon, since the user isn't a domain user.

 - You can prevent your domain joined device from being Azure AD registered by adding the following registry value to HKLM\SOFTWARE\Policies\Microsoft\Windows\WorkplaceJoin: "BlockAADWorkplaceJoin"=dword:00000001.